Home » Blog » Decorate » Fall Decorating Ideas » The Most Realistic Faux Pumpkins and Ideas for Styling Them

 1. In a basket, bin, or bucket

-One of my favorite ways to decorate with faux pumpkins is adding them to a basket.
+One of my favorite ways to decorate with faux pumpkins is adding them to a big woven basket.
 Last year I created this big fall basket full of pretty pumpkins and foliage.
 It was super simple and you can read my tutorial plus see more ideas here: Quick and Easy Fall Basket Decorating Ideas

 A few years ago I decorated our living room fireplace mantel with a vintage wire egg crate and layered some plaid blankets and topped them off with my faux pumpkins.
 It was so cozy and colorful.